 Start with Finding a Faculty Sponsor

-The first step for a scholar who is interested in taking a sabbatical in the U.S. is to connect with a scholar from the U.S. who is open to becoming your Faculty Sponsor.
+The first step for a prospective visiting scholar who is interested in taking a sabbatical in the U.S. is to connect with a scholar from the U.S. who is open to becoming your Faculty Sponsor.

 The sponsor is most likely a fellow academic who works within your specialty or has some expertise connected to your current project.
 Maybe it’s a professor or scholar who has visited your university working on their own project or maybe it’s another academic that you’ve shared information with on a previous project.